 HIGH SCHOOL: Jovanovic played for Arlington Country Day School in Jacksonville, Fla. as a senior.
 He averaged 15 points and 12 rebounds while leading the Apaches to a 30-4 record and a No. 2 ranking in the state of Florida.
 Was ranked at the No. 20 prospect in the state of Florida by Florida Hoops.

 PERSONAL: Nikola was born on Jan.
 6, 1994 in Belgrade, Serbia...Played in 2012 for the Serbian KK Partizan Junior Team in international competition and averaged 10.2 points and 6.6 rebounds.
 His team won the Serbian championship in 2011 and 2012.
-His parents are Ljubisa and Dragana and he has one sister, Tamara, who played on Red Star.
+His parents are Ljubisa and Dragana and he has one sister, Tamara, who played on Red Star and is a student-athlete at LMU.
 His father played professionally 15 seasons in Europe.
 Nikola is looking to major in Business and minor in French.
 He is fluent in Serbian, French and English.